Terraform 13 - for_each - Test Drive

 Releasing state lock.
 This may take a few moments...

-I started doing some quite powerful investigation (googling) and found in the terraform documentation how to terraform state mv using for_each… so depending on which terminal are you using you will have to use different syntaxis for the state movement.
-In my current case, I was using PowerShell during this process hence I did the below
+After some investigation (a.k.a.
+Googling), I found in the Terraform documentation how to terraform state mv using for_each.
+Depending on your terminal, you may need different syntax for the state movement.
+In my case, I was using PowerShell:

 terraform state mv 'module.rg-packer.azurerm_resource_group.rg[0]' 'module.rgs_mel[\"rg-packer\"].azurerm_resource_group.rg[0]'

-…..and wolla 💃!!,, state movement successful.
-I did the same for the rest of my resources :)
+And voilà! 💃 State movement successful.
+I repeated this for the rest of my resources.

 resource "azurerm_app_service_plan" "various" {